-New Year’s Day in the American South is celebrated in many families with Hoppin’ John, a stew made with black eyed peas.
+New Year’s Day is celebrated by many families with Hoppin’ John, a traditional southern stew made with black eyed peas.
 Some people add a penny or other small trinket to the beans when serving them.
-Whoever finds it is promised especially good luck in the new year.
-As many recipes can be found for Hoppin’ John as there are cooks who make it, so use this one as a foundation for creating your own version.
-Read more …
+Whoever finds it is promised especially good luck in the New Year.
+Many recipes can be found for Hoppin’ John as there are many cooks who make it; use this one as a foundation for creating your own version.

 The Flowering Quince

 This beautifully colored drink is named to honor the blossoming of quince, a harbinger of spring in Japan, China, and on the West Coast, where tall bundles of quince branches are sold in Chinese markets and at farmers’ markets to celebrate the season.

 Made with SnoPac frozen strawberries, which are local and organic, and a spring-fresh Ataulfo mango (now plentiful in the produce department), this heady-but-light cocktail is perfect for sipping on the porch, glorying in the return of greenery and warm weather.
 The combination of strawberries and mango yields a beautiful coral color reminiscent of quince blossoms, while the mango gives the drink a silky mouth feel.

 Makes 1 serving (can be scaled up indefinitely).

 1 handful of small frozen strawberries